 Another typical field of application for steam turbines is in plants such as refineries, paper mills, desalination plants and other plants where high levels of process steam are required.
 The plant can be designed in such a way that it makes use of the steam turbine to obtain a synergy between the production of steam and that of electrical energy or mechanical work.

-The power plants based on the production of high temperature steam (thermal power plants, nuclear power plants, geothermal power plants, some solar thermal plants, etc.) use steam turbines connected to electric generators to produce about 80% of the electricity of the planet.
+Power plants based on the production of high temperature steam (thermal power plants, nuclear power plants, geothermal power plants, some solar thermal plants, etc.) use steam turbines connected to electric generators to produce about 80% of the electricity of the planet.

-As the generators must rotate at synchronous speeds with respect to the frequency of the electrical system, the most common rotation speeds are 3,000 rpm for 50 Hz systems and 3,600 rpm for 60 Hz systems.
+As generators must rotate at synchronous speeds with respect to the frequency of the electrical system, the most common rotation speeds are 3,000 rpm for 50 Hz systems and 3,600 rpm for 60 Hz systems.